 "...This inner master is constantly present in all of us.
 If we could have a deep connection with our conscience, we would find our human vocation even in the midst of all the vicissitudes of life.
 The question that they say is, “who or what can help me be more often under the direction of my inner master?”

-Therefore, for example, there is no doubt that I can learn from others as often as possible!
+Therefore, for example, there is no doubt that I should learn from others as often as possible!
 You can't work alone for long.
-We can certainly say that, thanks to the work of Monsieur Gurdjieff as well as others, everything is available to us even in living form.
-Of course, it would be pointless to continue this mechanically following the process of the given forms, and even harmful.
-In this way, shocks are needed, made possible only by the renewal of conscious work on ourselves.
+We can certainly say that, thanks to the work of Monsieur Gurdjieff as well as the work of others, everything is available to us even in living form.
+Of course, it would be pointless and even harmful to continue this mechanically by following the process of the given forms.
+In this work shocks are needed, made possible only by the renewal of conscious work on ourselves.

 As far as I am concerned, I see two complementary opportunities for this learning from others in the current situation.
-The first is to learn from those who understand more than I am, or - without being able to call them “masters” - at a higher level than I am.
-I’ve always tried to facilitate and seize the opportunities to work with people like that.
-However, these occasions usually prove to be only temporary and “have to be paid for”, with one’s time, effort at work, or even financial outlay.
-It is also important to note that this higher level, or understanding, may suddenly appear in someone who is much more inexperienced (“younger”) at work: then he or she is the “master”.
-I can learn something from anyone who is honestly trying to work on their own.
+The first is to learn from those who understand more than I understand, or - without being able to call them “masters” – are at a higher level than I am.
+I’ve always tried to facilitate and seize the opportunities to work with people like this.
+However, these occasions usually prove to be only temporary, and “have to be paid for” with one’s time, effort in the work, or even by financial means.
+It is also important to consider that this higher level, or understanding, may suddenly appear in someone who is much more inexperienced (“younger”) in the work: then he or she is the “master”.
+I can learn something from anyone who is honestly trying to work on themselves.

 The second possibility is not always recognized.
 It manifests itself in the fact that one passes on to others what one has already understood better.
 Therefore, you also have to “pay” for the activity, pay in advance, and maybe for a long time.
 However, it is important to avoid certain misunderstandings.
 For example, to be aware of how little is what one understands better than others, not to play the role of Master, to be able to renew the forms of transmission according to changing circumstances without losing substance, and so on.
 Developing the possibility of one being more or less responsible to people who want to learn to work on their own is very demanding.
 Therefore, it is important to actually work on your own, as this is the only way to achieve this and understand others.